MI-FraunhoferIWM/data2rdf/docs/examples/abox/3_json.md

-# JSON file or Python-dict with metadata and time series
+# JSON file or Python-dict with metadata and dataframe

 ```{note}
 Please follow [this link here](https://github.com/MI-FraunhoferIWM/data2rdf/blob/main/examples/3_json.ipynb) in order to access the related jupyter notebook.